10 Easy Coldwater Fish for a Small Tank

 Diet: carnivore

-Clown killifish are very sociable and do well with other peaceful small fish.
+Clown killifish are very friendly and do well with other peaceful small fish.
 Minnows, in particular, tend to do well with them.

 2. White Cloud Mountain Minnow (Tanichthys micagemmae)